CiscoDevNet/netprog_basics/application_hosting/guestshell/README.md

 The commands to enable GuestShell have changed slightly, be sure to refer to the [sample configuration in the code samples](https://github.com/CiscoDevNet/netprog_basics/blob/master/application_hosting/guestshell/iosxe_guestshell_setup.txt#L40) for the latest command syntax.

+## Download Slides

+You can download the slides for this lesson [here](https://developer.cisco.com/fileMedia/download/587b59b9-6b7b-3b7b-bce4-ce3acf182e16).

+> *Suggestion: Right click, "Open in new tab"*